 How Cheap Trick’s ‘Dream Police’ Became a Belated Smash

-By the time their fourth studio album Dream Police arrived in September 1979, Cheap Trick had gone from cult following to mega-stardom — all within a year.
+By the time their fourth studio album Dream Police arrived on Sept.
+21, 1979, Cheap Trick had gone from cult following to mega-stardom – all within a year.

 Dream Police was recorded, wrapped up and ready to roll out in 1978 when a funny thing happened.
 Their record company decided to release the live album At Budokan in Japan due to their rabid fan base there, but stateside demands for the import grew so great that Epic took a gamble and issued it domestically.
 That live album was the big breakthrough the band had been waiting for and, seemingly overnight, everyone knew about Cheap Trick – leaving Dream Police on the shelf.